 Coal Aston & Dronfield Against Fracking (CADAF) are a group of residents who have come together to oppose the threat of hydraulic fracturing for shale gas (otherwise known as “fracking”), primarily in the S18 area of Dronfield, Coal Aston and surrounding suburbs and villages but also across the East Midlands and in the UK generally.
-We are extremely concerned and worried about the impact fracking would have on our pleasant and peaceful part of the world, for several reasons:
+We are extremely concerned and worried about the impact fracking would have on our pleasant and peaceful part of the world, and for our health for several reasons:

 - greatly increased heavy traffic movements;